cjludwig3/READ.ME/README.md

 *Hello World Sample*

 ## Description
-This depository was to created to practive the fundamentals of Github. *Hello World Sample* contains some personal information about myself. 😄
+This depository was to created to practice the fundamentals of Github. *Hello World Sample* contains some personal information about myself. 😄

 ## How to Run Program